danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

  - Unlocked by earning Lifeblood Core
  - Chance to get lifeblood masks after healing

+## Glyph of Motherhood
+ - Uncommon
+ - Unlocked by defeating the Flukemarm
+ - Increases damage dealt by Flukenest

 ## Glyph of the Watcher
  - Uncommon
  - Unlocked by defeating Lurien